 About this Artist

-Career highlights have included concerts with Wiener Philhamoniker, Leipzig Gewandhausorchester, Chicago, Boston, San Francisco, Washington’s National, Yomiuri Nippon and Danish National Symphony orchestras, Oslo, London, New York, Los Angeles and Czech Philharmonic orchestras, Orchestre de Paris, Cleveland, Royal Concertgebouw, Orchestre Symphonique de Montréal and Philharmonia orchestras, Swedish and Norwegian Radio orchestras, Mahler Chamber Orchestra, Budapest Festival Orchestra and Rundfunk-Sinfonieorchester Berlin.
+Career highlights have included concerts with the Wiener Philhamoniker, Leipzig Gewandhausorchester, Chicago, Boston, San Francisco, National, Yomiuri Nippon, and Danish National Symphony orchestras; Oslo, London, New York, Los Angeles, and Czech Philharmonic orchestras; Orchestre de Paris, Cleveland, Orchestre Symphonique de Montréal, and Philharmonia orchestras; Swedish and Norwegian Radio orchestras; Mahler Chamber Orchestra; Budapest Festival Orchestra; and Rundfunk-Sinfonieorchester, Berlin.

-Recording exclusively for harmonia mundi, Perianes has developed a diverse discography ranging from Beethoven, Mendelssohn, Schubert, Grieg, Chopin, Debussy, Ravel and Bartók to Blasco de Nebra, Mompou, Falla, Granados and Turina.
-The 20/21 season saw the release of Jeux de Miroirs and Cantilena.
-Jeux de Miroirs centres around Ravel’s Concerto in G recorded with Orchestre de Paris and Josep Pons and includes the piano and orchestral versions of Le tombeau de Couperin and Alborada del gracioso.
-Together with Tabea Zimmerman, he released Cantilena in April 2020, an album which is a celebration of music from Spanish and Latin America.
-His other recent albums pay tribute to Claude Debussy on the centenary of his death with a recording of the first book of his Préludes and Estampes, and Les Trois Sonates - The Late Works which won a Gramophone Award in 2019.
-In July 2021 Perianes released his latest album featuring Chopin’s Sonatas Nos.
-2 and 3 interspersed with the three Mazurkas from Op.
+Recording exclusively for harmonia mundi, Perianes has developed a diverse discography ranging from Beethoven, Mendelssohn, Schubert, Grieg, Chopin, Debussy, Ravel, and Bartók to Blasco de Nebra, Mompou, Falla, Granados, and Turina.
+The 2020/21 season saw the release of Jeux de Miroirs (with Orchestre de Paris and Josep Pons) and Cantilena (with Tabea Zimmerman).
+His other recent albums pay tribute to Claude Debussy, including a recording of the composer’s late works (with Jean-Guihen Queyras), which won a Gramophone Award in 2019.
+In July 2021, Perianes released his latest album featuring Chopin’s Sonatas Nos.
+2 and 3, interspersed with the Mazurkas, Op.
 63.